 Who doesn’t love a sugary project in the kitchen?
-Jam doughnuts are so much fun!
+Making jelly doughnuts filled with strawberry jam are so much fun!
 I love to watch the them turn a crispy golden brown as they float around in the oil.
 It reminds me of the days we used to visit the seafront pier as a child.
-You could buy fresh doughnuts and watch as they were made fresh, using a special machine that would pour the batter into the oil.
-The doughnuts would then trundle along a little oil path before being flung out into a bowl of sugar.
+You could buy fresh doughnuts and watch as they were made, using a special machine that would pour the batter into the oil.
+The little doughnuts would then trundle along a little oil path before being flung out into a bowl of sugar.
 Watching this was just as good as eating them in the end!

 I have to try really hard to resist sampling them still warm!